-Toward Achieving Climate Change Targets Individual Targets and Initiatives for the Clean-Tech Business Increase the ratio of renewable energy capacity within our power generation portfolio to over 20% by FYE 2031 (Results of FYE 2025: 18.7%) Invested in renewable energy generation of approximately 2,500 MW in total as of July 2025, such as in Cotton Plains (wind and solar power) and Prairie Switch (wind power), both of which are in the United States, and in Sarulla Operations Renewable Energy (geothermal power) in Indonesia Business Developing over 40 solar power plants, totaling 6,800 MW as of March 2025, including projects that have been sold. or details on the North American power business, please refer to its presentation materials on ITOCHU's website. https://www.itochu.co.jp/en/ir/doc/presentation/ Establish a value chain of fuel ammonia through integrated development including development, ownership, and operatheir social implementation, contributing to the industry's decarbonization Energy Storage Systems (ESS)-Related Business Aim to sell a cumulative capacity of over 2GWh in ESS units by FYE 2031
+Toward Achieving Climate Change Targets

+Individual Targets and Initiatives for the Clean-Tech Business

+Clean-Tech Business Targets and Initiatives Renewable Energy Business Increase the ratio of renewable energy capacity within our power generation portfolio to over 20% by FYE 2031 (Results of FYE 2025: 18.7%) Invested in renewable energy generation of approximately 2,500 MW in total as of July 2025, such as in Cotton Plains (wind and solar power) and Prairie Switch (wind power), both of which are in the United States, and in Sarulla Operations (geothermal power) in Indonesia Developing over 40 solar power plants, totaling 6,800 MW as of March 2025, including projects that have been sold.
+For details on the North American power business, please refer to its presentation materials on ITOCHU's website.
+Fuel Ammonia- Related Business Establish a value chain of fuel ammonia through integrated development including development, ownership, and operation of ammonia-fueled ships, development of fuel supply bases, and procurement of fuel ammonia As part of international shipping's 2050 net zero emissions target, promote the spread of ammonia-fueled ships and their social implementation, contributing to the industry's decarbonization Energy Storage Systems (ESS)- Related Business Aim to sell a cumulative capacity of over 2GWh in ESS units by FYE 2031 Water Infrastructure- Related Business • Expand our achievements in Europe and Australia to other regions; continue to build up high-quality assets Waste Management Project Expand our achievements in Europe to the Middle East and other regions in Asia; continue to build up high-quality assets Commercial operation of the waste-to-energy plant in Serbia's integrated waste treatment project and the world's largest waste-to-energy plant in Dubai has commenced in 2024